JahanU/pantry-fied-app/README.md

 # Pantryfied
-Pantryfied mobile app.
+Pantryfied Mobile App.

-For the group project for the second year we have created a mobile food app via React-Native, NodeJS and Postgres.
+4 Friends from university created a mobile food app during one summer.<br>
 The food app works by filtering your leftover ingredients and then ranking recipes in order of similarities.